I'm Not Rappaport: Film adaptation

 The 1996 film version, written and directed by Gardner, starred Walter Matthau, Ossie Davis, Amy Irving, Craig T. Nelson, Martha Plimpton, Peter Friedman, and Ron Rifkin.

 Adaptations

 In 1986 at the Apollo Theatre London, the part of Nat was played by Paul Scofield.

-In 2012, a theatre group in Germany had come under fire for allowing a white actor to paint his face and take the part of the black character Midge Carter on stage.
+In 2012, a theatre group in Germany came under fire for allowing a white actor to paint his face and take the part of the black character Midge Carter on stage.

 In 2014, a Spanish speaking adaptation, Parque Lezama, premiered at the Teatro Liceo, in Buenos Aires, Argentina.
 It was directed by Academy Award winner Juan José Campanella, and starred Eduardo Blanco (as Antonio/Midge) and Luis Brandoni (as León/Nat).